AFM-analysis/PyJibe/docs/tutorials/t01_paam_gels.rst

     Comparison of the hydrogels.
 Note that the X axes are scaled differently.

-The compliant hydrogel has a Young's modulus of 1090 ± 10 Pa and the stiff hydrogel has a Young's modulus of 27680 ± 270 Pa.
+The compliant hydrogel has a Young's modulus of 1090 ± 10 Pa (mean ± SD) and the stiff hydrogel has a Young's modulus of 27680 ± 270 Pa.
 These values agree well with the values we expected initially.